-How many times have you gone to reach for the barbecue sauce and got a glance of the nutrition facts before you put the bottle down in shock?
+How many times have you reached for the BBQ sauce only to catch a glimpse of the nutrition facts, gasp, and set the bottle back down in shock?

 - Apple cider vinegar

 - Brown mustard

 - Spices, including onion powder, garlic powder, chili powder, and cayenne powder